kazpot/Reentrancy_attack_analysis/README.md

 ## Test

 ```
-// install run ganache-cli in the other terminal
+// install and run ganache-cli in the other terminal
 $ ganache-cli

 $ truffle console